Pteratato/Ratcliff_Village/Ratcliff_Village_05.md

 "I could smell the fear from our people this morning.”
 The disgust in Cody referred to the village meeting, not the children.

-“Those modern times made us complacent.
+“These modern times made us complacent.
 That is why an alliance is necessary.”
 Jeremy folded his arms and looked across the landscape of his territory.
 “I’ve made the calls.
 All leaders have agreed to come, except Mariska and Mouse.
 They will be sending representatives. “

 “Did any of them reveal if the Guardians marked their territory?”